-Rural and Urban Access to Health (RUAH) is a community based care coordination program sponsored by St.Vincent Health.
+Rural and Urban Access to Health (RUAH) is a community based care coordination program sponsored by St.Vincent Medical Group.
 Inspired by the work of St. Vincent de Paul, the purpose of RUAH is:

 Health Access Workers: Can help you connect to care by finding a doctor; applying for health coverage programs; connecting to community resources and agencies as well as prescription assistance programs.